Before your Competition or Clinic, you’ll need to do these things:

 In your fees section, include:

 Managers at ODS League Shows are asked to please make the ODS League Show Evaluation Form available to all competitors and volunteers.
-It is requested to be handed to each competitor (as a part of their packet or goodie bag) and then turned into the ODS Office after the show.
-Members may mail the forms directly to the ODS Office or shows may collect the forms and send to the ODS Office along with the other post-show paperwork.
+It is requested to be handed to each competitor (as a part of their packet or goodie bag) and then turned into ODS after the show.
+Members may mail the forms directly to ODS or shows may collect the forms and send to ODS along with the other post-show paperwork.

-E-mail the ODS Office if your event is not appearing on our calendar, and you have already applied for approval / insurance.
+E-mail ODS if your event is not appearing on our calendar, and you have already applied for approval / insurance.